openid/AppAuth-iOS/README.md

 #### Authorization Server Requirements

-Both Custom URI Schemes and Universal Links can be used with the library.
+Both Custom URI Schemes and Universal Links (iOS 17.4+, requires the Associated Domains entitlement and an AASA file for the host) can be used with the library.

 In general, AppAuth can work with any authorization server that supports native apps, as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252),